Breath is a very mandatory thing for life so here we are going to know about HOW MUCH POWER OF BREATH.

 THEORY OF BREATH:

-Then take a deep breath and as you breathe out, imagine that the stress is leaving your body.
+After that, take a deep breath and as you breathe out, imagine that the stress is leaving your body.
 Visualize the tension leaving you as you slowly exhale.

-Then on each new inhalation imagine you are being filled with calm and joy.
+Then on each new inhalation, imagine you are being filled with calm and joy.

 Try it once, right now.
 It’s a remarkably effective technique. when you release your stress numerous times throughout the day you’ll usually find that by the end of the day you hardly feel stressed at all.